-The DP is ultimately responsible for the control and management of its facilities.
-The Ports Management Act defines the general roles, responsibilities and powers of the DP and places additional responsibilities on DP in relation to the waters and lands within the declared Port of Darwin.
+DP is ultimately responsible for the control and management of its facilities.
+The Ports Management Act defines the general roles, responsibilities and powers of DP and places of additional responsibility in relation to the declared Port of Darwin.
 The EMS describes roles and responsibilities in relation to the environmental management system.

-The DP's Chief Executive Officer is ultimately responsible for the DP's environmental performance.
-The organisational structure of the DP is shown in Figure 2.3.
+DP's Chief Executive Officer is ultimately responsible for DP's environmental performance.
+The organisational structure of DP is shown in Figure 2.3.

-DP's Environmental Manager's role sits under the General Manager Corporate Services.
-This role includes overseeing and monitoring environmental performance and provides a number of functions including:
+The Work, Health, Safety Environment and Security team's role includes overseeing and monitoring environmental performance and provides a number of functions including:

-- Overseeing all aspects of the Environmental Management System (including legal register, record register, issues register, document control, quality control and reviews). - · Providing environmental technical advice and information. - · Facilitating environmental risk assessments. - Contributing to, assessing and commenting on environmental aspects of proposed developments. - · Facilitating regular environmental inspections and audits. - Maintaining the Environment Incident Register.
+- · Overseeing all aspects of the Environmental Management System - · Providing environmental technical advice and information. - · Facilitating environmental risk assessments. - Contributing to, assessing and commenting on environmental aspects of proposed developments. - Facilitating regular environmental inspections and audits. - · Maintaining the Incident Register.